FilledStacks/dart_flutter_workshops/futures/04b_error_handling/instructions.md

 ## 2. Then onError callback

 If you are using `.then`, you also have a specific way to handle your errors.
-The function has a named parameter `onError` where you can supply a callback function that accepts a single object as a parameter.
+The function has a named parameter `onError` where you can supply a callback function that accepts a single object as a parameter. _This function can fire for an error of a specific type.
+This is used for more precise error handling than the `catchError` function above._

 ```dart
   myFuture()